Who are young adult carers?

 - There are more than 314,000 young adult carers aged 16-24 in England and Wales.
 That’s the equivalent of more than 1 in 20 young people.

 - In total, these young people provide £5.5bn of unpaid care per year and over one in ten young adult carers provide 50 or more hours of unpaid care a week.

 - A caring role can have a significant impact on a young person’s experience of learning and work and their overall wellbeing.

 What are we doing to improve young adult carers’ lives?

 - We want young adult carers should be formally identified as a ‘vulnerable group’ giving them full entitlement to the 16-19 Bursary.

 - We want young adult carers, aged 16-21, to be exempt from the 21 hour rule in the benefit system.

-We also convene the National Policy Forum for Young Adult Carers, which is supported by the Department for Business, Innovation and Skills and attended by policy makers from across government, along with young adult carers, carers services and learning provider representatives.
+We also convene the National Policy Forum for Young Adult Carers, which is supported by the Department for Education and attended by policy makers from across government, along with young adult carers, carers services and learning provider representatives.

-We test out new approaches and support the implementation of good practice
+We raise awareness of young adult carers, test out new approaches and support the implementation of good practice.